Islandora-Collaboration-Group/ISLE/docs/2_enduser_guide/2_3_containers/containers-mysql.md

 ### Ports
 Port 3306 on the MySQL container is mapped to 3306 on Host

+### Volumes
+* `./data/mysql:/var/lib/mysql`

+This volume is created to allow MySQL databases to persist.
+All MySQL data is stored here.
+The container can be turned off, destroyed or upgraded and this data will remain.

+* `./mysql/initscripts:/docker-entrypoint-initdb.d`

+This volume is created to allow for the creation of additional databases beyond the initial `fedora3` creation.
+A default empty Drupal site database is also supplied using a SQL script file called `siteinit.sql` found within the `initscripts` directory.
+By mounting this directory directly into the container's `docker-entrypoint-initdb.d` directory, the MySQL service is able to run the SQL script automatically upon container launch.

 ### Notes
 *Please only review this if building containers manually:*